 - Listen—truly listen!—when students ask questions and make comments.
 Don’t be thinking ahead about your answer or response while they ask a question or make a comment.
 Focus.
 Pay attention.
-When you truly listen, you are actually peering into that person’s inner being—their very soul!—while they are asking their question or making a comment.
+When you truly listen, you are actually peering into that person’s inner being—their very soul and spirit!—while they are asking their question or making a comment.

 - Never—ever!—rebuke a student in public, humiliate them, “put them down,” or speak out of anger.
 Don’t bring your anger or personal problems to class.
 Always meet with a student in complete privacy if there is a problem.
 Resolve the problem lovingly in private and don’t talk about it with others who don’t need to know about it.
 Praise in public, criticize in private!